Family and Consumer Sciences

 Kitchen Creation: A Diabetic Cooking School

 Kitchen Creation: A Diabetic Cooking School is a series of four diabetes education and cooking classes for adults with Type 2 Diabetes.
 Participants learn to plan and prepare delicious dishes that manage carbohydrates and promote heart health.
 Kitchen Creations is a free program sponsored by the New Mexico Department of Health, Public Health Division, Diabetes Prevention and Control Program and New Mexico State University Cooperative Extension Service and is offered once a year by the San Juan County Extension Office and partnership with the San Juan Regional Medical Canter's Diabetes Education Program.
-To be added to the 2016 wanting list, please contact the Extension office.
+To be added to the 2018 waiting list, please contact the Extension office.

 Family and Consumer Sciences Agent